 - lay the eggs in the sun and dry.

-Refer to the Royal Society for the Prevention of Cruelty to Animals (RSPCA) website for the most up-to-date information on the humane euthanasia of cane toads.
+Visit the Royal Society for the Prevention of Cruelty to Animals (RSPCA) website for the most up-to-date information on the humane euthanasia of cane toads.

 Cane toads don't climb well or jump high.
 Fencing should be: